Annangrove flood map & planning overlays

 Is Annangrove flood-prone?

-Very little of Annangrove carries a mapped flood overlay (the The Hills Shire average is 1%).
+Flood mapping covers Annangrove and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 1%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Annangrove bushfire-prone?